KSchlagowski/ReservationCalendar/README.md

 ## ✨ Key Features

-Based on project requirements, the system implements the following functionality:
+App implements the following functionality:

 ### 📅 Calendar Display
 *   **Clear Visualization:** Presents a transparent list of days, weeks, or months.